habedi/element-0/ROADMAP.md

 * **Embedding API**:
     * [x] An `Interpreter` struct that manages all state.
     * [x] `init` and `deinit` functions for lifecycle management.
-    * [x] `evalString` to execute Lisp code from Zig.
+    * [x] `evalString` to execute Element 0 code from Zig.
-    * [x] `setGlobal` to define Lisp variables from Zig values.
+    * [x] `setGlobal` to define Element 0 variables from Zig values.
 * **FFI**:
     * [x] Support for variadic functions.
-Zig functions can accept a variable number of Lisp arguments.
+Zig functions can accept a variable number of Element 0 arguments.
-    * [x] Graceful error propagation from Zig functions to the Lisp environment.
+    * [x] Graceful error propagation from Zig functions to the Element 0 environment.
     * [x] Support for opaque pointers.
-Lisp can hold references to Zig data structures.
+Element 0 can hold references to Zig data structures.

 ### 2. R5RS Compliance